jecrespo/DHTlib/README.md

 # Arduino libraries

 ### Introduction
-This repository contains several Arduino libraries I have written to be used in applications.
+This repository contains DHT Arduino libraries Tob Tillaart have written to be used in applications.
 Most of them include example code how the libraries can be used.
-Furthermore this repository contains a few stand alone applications.

 ### Questions
 For questions about the usage of the libraries, please post a question on the Arduino